lambe-lang/specification/README.md

 ### Usage

 ```
-Some 1 map $ 1 +                    // Some 2, of type Option Int
+Some 1 fmap $ 1 +                    // Some 2, of type Option Int
 Some (1 +) <*> $ Some 1             // Some 2, of type Option Int
 Some 1 >>= $ i -> Some $ 1 + i      // Some 2, of type Option Int
 ```